Loading NuWatt Energy...

 TXU Energy's Solar Buyback plan credits exported solar at the exact same rate you pay for consumption.
 This is effectively 1:1 net metering — the gold standard that most states mandate but Texas does not.
 If your TXU consumption rate is 15 cents per kWh, every kWh you export also earns 15 cents.
 The TXU retail-match is only available in Oncor territory — Fort Worth, Dallas, Waco, and Midland all qualify, but Houston and South Texas cannot access this plan.

-The 100% Texas property tax exemption is the second-largest financial incentive for Fort Worth solar owners after the Oncor battery rebate.
+The 100% Texas property tax exemption is a major financial incentive for Fort Worth solar owners — especially with Tarrant County's high 2.24% effective rate.

 File Form 50-123 with the Tarrant Appraisal District (TAD) by April 30 following your solar installation.
 This is separate from your homestead exemption.
 The exemption prevents your property taxes from increasing due to the added value of your solar system.
-At Tarrant County's 2.24% rate on a $22,500 system, this saves approximately $504 per year in the first decade.
-Fort Worth's higher property tax rate compared to Dallas (2.17%) means even greater tax savings from the exemption.
+At Tarrant County's 2.24% rate on a $27,000 system, this saves approximately $605 per year in the first decade.
+Fort Worth's higher property tax rate compared to Dallas County (2.17%) means even greater tax savings from the exemption.

 Estimate your Fort Worth solar costs, production, and savings.
 Accounts for 25D expiration, Oncor territory rates, and the Texas property tax exemption.